-The privacy of your customer data is a shared responsibility.
-FullStory diligently ensures that your customer data is securely stored and accessible only to you.
-In addition, we provide you a tool to easily exclude sensitive customer information.
+The privacy of your customer data is of utmost importance to FullStory and is a shared responsibility.
+FullStory ensures that your customer data is securely stored and accessible only to you.
+In addition, we provide you several tools to exclude sensitive customer information at scale throughout your site or app in perpetuity as it grows and changes.
+When data is excluded, it is never recorded and never leaves the user’s browser.

 Within Settings you’ll notice an area called Privacy.
-You can add elements to the Excluded Elements list to block any data from those HTML elements from ever being captured.
-Excluded data never leaves your customer's browser, meaning FullStory does not receive or process the data in any way.
-(You can also use Inspect Mode to exclude elements via point & click)
+You can add CSS selectors to the Excluded Elements list to block any data from those HTML elements from ever being captured.
+Essentially FullStory dynamically blocks data whenever someone visits a page containing a blocked element in much the same way

 Your note will show up in the exclusions list: